-It’s unlikely if not impossible to get an extended test drive of a used vehicle you’re interested in buying.
+It’s unlikely, if not impossible, to get an extended test drive of a used vehicle you’re interested in buying.
 Even though I’ve said a short test drive doesn’t tell you much, it could at least tell you something when you’re interested in a used vehicle.
-Every used vehicle is unique, and there’s potentially a great deal you won’t know until it’s too late if you don’t at least take it out for a spin.
+Every used vehicle is unique, and there’s potentially a great deal you won’t know about until it’s too late if you don’t at least take it out for a spin.

 I’ve said you don’t really need to test drive new cars, because you don’t, but you absolutely must test drive a used model in almost every instance.
 The only time it could be safe to buy a pre-owned vehicle without a test drive is if it’s a demonstrator.
 A demonstrator that’s three months old with a couple of thousand miles or less is almost as good as a brand new car, so you don’t have to worry about a test drive if you’re not bothered about taking one.

 Best and worst time for a test drive